cawoodm/powowshell/README.md

 ### Pipelines

 Pipelines are where the magic happens.
 Here you connect your components together in a sequence.
-The pipeline is run in columns: Column A is run, then B etc. In each column the components are executed from top to bottom so you'd have: A1 -> B1 -> B2 -> C1 -> C2 -> C3 -> D1
+The pipeline is run as we read code: left to right, top to bottom: A1 -> B1 -> C1 -> D1 -> A2 -> B2

  ![pipeline](docs/pipeline.png)
  ![pipeline2](docs/pipeline2.png)